Scott3142/python-programming/codelabs/part-1.md

 Negative
 : here is an integer --> 2 <br> 2 <-- here is an integer

-If one of the operands of the operation `+` is a string, the other operand will be changed into a string too during program execution.
+If one of the operands of the operation `+` is a string, the other operand must be changed into a string too during program execution.
 In the example below, the integer `2` is turned into the string "2", and a string has been appended to it.

 The precedence introduced earlier also apply here: